6th Form Scheme

 An opportunity for singers considering a choral scholarship at Oxford

-Please state your interest by emailing Timothy Wakerell with up to three preferred dates from the term's music list.
+To take part in our 6th Form Scheme, please email Timothy Wakerell (firstname.lastname@example.org) with up to three dates you'd be happy to visit.
+You can find each day's music for evensong on the term music list.
 Generally, on Monday the service is sung by men’s voices; on Thursday we have a Sung Eucharist.
-Please note that your email will need to be accompanied by a separate email from a parent, guardian or teacher to the Assistant Organist, Timothy Wakerell, giving their consent for your participation.
-In your email to Timothy, please include:
+We will also require a separate email (sent to Timothy) from your parent, guardian or teacher giving their permission for you to take part.
+Please make sure your emails to Timothy includes:

-- Would you like to join the clerks for supper in college?
+- Whether you would like to join the clerks for supper in college

-- Do you require accomodation? (free of charge)
+- Whether you require accomodation in college for your visit (free of charge)

 On the Day

 If your application is accepted, you’ll be sent the music beforehand; please bring this music with you.
-You would need to be at the Song Room at New College by 5pm for the pre-service rehearsal at 5.20pm.
-Cassocks are provided, but you would need to be wearing a collar and tie, dark trousers and black shoes.
-The service is at 6.15pm (5:45pm on Sunday) followed by dinner in hall at 7.15pm (except on Friday and Saturday).
+Please be at the Song Room in New College by 5pm, ready for the pre-service rehearsal at 5.20pm.
+We will provide cassocks, but you will need to wear a collar and tie, dark trousers and black shoes.
+Services are at 6.15pm (or 5:45pm on Sunday) followed by dinner in hall at 7.15pm (except on Friday and Saturday).

 The director, Robert Quinney, is always happy to hear 6th form scheme applicants sing if arranged with Timothy in advance.